azat-co/practicalnode/chapter4/chapter4.md

 <p>The Comprehensive Book on Express.js</p>
 ```

 What about HTML element attributes such as `href` or `class`?
-You saw some of the already but let's dive deeper.
+You saw some of these, already but, let's dive deeper.

 ## Attributes

-Attributes are added by putting them into parentheses right after the tag name.
-They follow `tagName(name=value)` format.
+*Attributes* are added by putting them into parentheses right after the tag name.
+They follow the `tagName(name=value)` format.
 In addition, multiple attributes *need* to be separated by a comma.
-For example, this Pug code has various attributes on `div`, `a` and other elements:
+For example, this Pug code has various attributes on `div`, `a`, and other elements:

 ```pug
 div(id="content", class="main")